 Introducing release 4.1, the latest update to our Backblaze Personal Backup and Backblaze Business Backup clients.
 This is our first major release with our new product names.
 What new names, you say?
 Our initial product, delivered eight years ago, was Backblaze Online Backup, a good name.
 Over time we added a second product, Backblaze for Business.
 Then several months ago, we added our third product, Backblaze B2 Cloud Storage.
 It was at that time we decided to rename the first two products.
 Backblaze Online Backup became Backblaze Personal Backup and was for individuals, and Backblaze for Business became Backblaze Business Backup for companies and organizations with five or more client computers.
 Here is what’s new with release 4.1.

 Improved Resilience for Data Uploads

 For B2 Cloud Storage, we built out a highly durable and reliable load balancer infrastructure.
-In release 4.1 the internal API calls were updated to use this new B2 load balancer set-up.
-The highly redundant nature of this design will leverage the B2 networking infrastructure to improve connection availability and reliability for both Backblaze Personal Backup and Backblaze Business Backup.
+In release 4.1, the internal API calls were updated to use this new Backblaze B2 load balancer set up.
+The highly redundant nature of this design will leverage the Backblaze B2 networking infrastructure to improve connection availability and reliability for both Backblaze Personal Backup and Backblaze Business Backup.

 Mac users with a Retina display will be seeing Backblaze Personal Backup a little clearer with release 4.1.
 We updated the graphics so they display better on Retina capable screens.